3 Things that Make Madagascar’s Hunger Crisis Unique

 Because of the dire hunger crisis where they live, Damy’s development is that of a child half his age.
 Instead of running and playing like other toddlers, Damy often doesn’t have the energy to stand and suffers pain and fatigue when he is on his feet.

 “My son is sick,” Soamihery says.
 “He used to eat dirt and he was sent to a health center because of acute malnutrition.
 With my pregnancy and delivery, I am no longer able to take him.”

-Soamihery leans against the mud wall of her single room hut, her eyes dim with chronic fatigue and hunger.
-She is holding her newborn, Herico, and supporting her toddler son, Damy, an acutely malnourished two-year-old with the development of a child half his age.
+Damy’s mother, Soamihery, leans against the mud wall of the family’s single room hut, her eyes dim with chronic fatigue and hunger.
+In addition to supporting Damy as he stands beside her, Soamihery holds her newborn, Herico, in her arms.

-Soamihery is well aware of the dangers of malnutrition and the mounting odds against her little family.
-She is also exhausted.
-Exhausted from the recent delivery of her two-week-old child.
-Exhausted from breastfeeding a child that needs so much and gets so little.
-Exhausted from the daily struggle of raising a family alone.
+Soamihery’s exhaustion is evident.
+She is exhausted from delivering little Herico only two weeks before.
+Exhausted from breastfeeding a child that needs so much and receives so little.
+Exhausted from the daily struggle of raising her family alone.

 “I am happy when my kids come close to me and we are all together,” Soamihery says.
 “I like when they are home from playing and we all laugh together.
 Whenever they go outside and play, they are happy, and seeing them happy makes me happy.”

 Despite the constant presence of hunger in their lives, the family still finds ways to play.
 Damy’s older sister likes to drum patterns on an old can of vegetable oil, while her friends hold hands and dance!